ICAREdata/icaredata-platform/README.md

 | `npm run build-extraction`  | Builds Data Extraction Lambda to a .zip file in the `terraform/build` directory.     |
 | `npm run build-message`     | Builds Process Message Lambda to a .zip file in the `terraform/build` directory.     |
 | `npm run build-proxy`       | Builds Keycloak Proxy Lambda to a .zip file in the `terraform/build` directory.      |

+### Deploying using Terraform

+After building .zip files for each of the above Lambda functions, the environment can be deployed to AWS using the terraform scripts found in the `terraform` directory.
+Instructions for installing and running Terraform can be found [here](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/aws-get-started).

 ## Setting Environment Variables